oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 If your tests use Docker (either with explicit Docker process invocation or through some library method call), all images have to be declared in `required-docker-images` file.
 This file must be placed under `/tests/src/<groupId>/<artifactId>/<versionId>`.

-Only Docker images that are listed in [allowed-docker-images directory](https://github.com/oracle/graalvm-reachability-metadata/blob/master/tests/tck-build-logic/src/main/resources/allowed-docker-images) can be executed.
+Only Docker images that are listed in the [`allowed-docker-images` directory](https://github.com/oracle/graalvm-reachability-metadata/blob/master/tests/tck-build-logic/src/main/resources/allowed-docker-images) can be used for testing.
 If you want to extend this list, please create separate pull request to do that.
 That pull request should add a new file in [allowed-docker-images directory](https://github.com/oracle/graalvm-reachability-metadata/blob/master/tests/tck-build-logic/src/main/resources/allowed-docker-images) with the name in the format `Dockerfile-<dockerImageName>` (replace all occurrence of `/` with `_`) .